tushar5526/tushar5526.github.io/content/blog/migrate-a-repository-from-bazaar-to-git.md

 ## Clone the Repository

-I choose [lazr.config](https://launchpad.net/lazr.config) to demostrate the process.
+I choose [lazr.config](https://launchpad.net/lazr.config) to demonstrate the process.

 Let's go to the project on [Launchpad]((https://launchpad.net/lazr.config)), click on the code tab,